 You never know—sharing your diabetes with your coworkers may lead you to discover another coworker also has diabetes!

-Educational content related to communicating about diabetes emergencies at work is made possible with support from Lilly.
+Educational content related to communicating about diabetes emergencies at work is made possible with support from Lilly, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.